rlegnain/dockerfiles/svn_server/README.md

 - Educators and trainers teaching core VCS concepts

 With Docker + SSH + TortoiseSVN, you get a **modern, secure, and maintainable** SVN solution—perfect for hybrid teams and long-term infrastructure.

-If you found this useful or are planning to implement a similar setup, drop a comment or share how SVN is still helping your team today! 💬👇

----

-**#Docker #SVN #DevOps #TortoiseSVN #VersionControl #SSH #ITInfrastructure #Linux #SysAdminTips #LinkedInTech**

----

-Would you like a shortened version or carousel-ready content for LinkedIn too?